NOMAD: A Natural, Occluded, Multi-scale Aerial Dataset, for Emergency Response Scenarios: Data Annotation Process

 \subsection{Metadata}

-Metadata provided in this dataset can be divided into Demographic and Environmental categories.
-It includes all descriptive information about the actor, including outfit descriptions that could aid in re-identification tasks.
+Metadata provided in this dataset can be divided into Environmental and Demographic categories, including outfit descriptions that could aid in re-identification tasks.
 Full list of metadata can be found in Tab.
 S1 in the Supplemental Material.
-Insights into selecting metadata factors was obtained through a previous series of semi-structured interviews with emergency responders, under IRB protocol 19-04-5269, to determine search terms used for describing missing persons.
+Insight into selecting metadata factors was obtained through a previous series of semi-structured interviews with emergency responders, under IRB protocol 19-04-5269, to determine search terms used for describing missing persons.
 Clothing descriptions may include up to five words for salient figures.
 Hair length uses the same metric for males and females, with \textit{bald} meaning absence of noticeable hair, \textit{short} meaning ear-length, \textit{medium} ranging from ear- to shoulder-length, and \textit{long} meaning longer than shoulder-length.
 The Location descriptor School (Nature) aggregates filming sessions where the researcher should expect nature domination despite it being filmed at a school premises.
 The reported weather information was obtained from the nearest weather station to the filming location.
-Finally, the Exposure Value (EV) was separated from the Video descriptor.
-While the Video descriptor is a constant for all actors, the EV parameter was found to be different than 0 on a couple of films, indicating a change in the illumination, which is a relevant parameter for computer vision tasks \cite{wu2023face_light}.
+Finally, the Exposure Value (EV) was separated from the Video descriptor; while the Video descriptor is a constant for all actors, the EV parameter was found to be different than 0 on a couple of films, indicating a change in the illumination, which is a relevant parameter for computer vision tasks \cite{wu2023face_light}.
 Table S2 from the Supplemental Material displays the predefined lists of available colors for describing clothing and hair color.
-The ranges were selected to include the most common colors across the hue range on the HSV color space; colors for the Hair descriptor were selected based on emergency responders' classifiers.
+Clothing colors were selected to include the most common colors across the hue range on the HSV color space; colors for the Hair descriptor were selected based on emergency responders' classifiers.